 "Horatius Cockles and the other Johnnie holding the bridge," quoth he.
 "We can bag the first two, and the others will fall over them if they try a rush.
 What fools they were to untie our wrists and shins!
 But our fun won't last long.
-As soon as they find we are awkward, they will go round to the window-slit and shoot us down from there."
+As soon as they find we are awkward, they will go around to the windowslit, and shoot us down from there."